Chubek/EmmKiuTeeTi-Trials/README.md

 * `mqtt-payloadgen.py` [1u]: For generating payloads for use with both ad-hoc static packets and Paho and other clients.
 It will generate a payload based on an evaluative expression.
 See [Payload Generation](#payload-generation) for more info.

-* `zinteger.py` [Ce] : I had written ZInteger beforehand.
+* `zinteger.py` [Ce] : ZInteger is a script I have written some time ago.
 It is basically a dynamically-generated wrapper for ctypes integers in Python.
 You can find the main Gist in my profile.

+* `gofuzz-fmq-nov.go` [Pt]: Overhead-free fuzz test of FlashMQ in Go using Goroutines.
+This file is in the planning stages.

+* `ccfuzz-fmq-nov.c` [Pt]: Overhead-free fuzz test of FlashMQ in C using POSIX Threads.
+This file is in the planning stages.